mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 to regard anyone who is not with them as an enemy sympathiser and are dangerous to the stability of the region.
-But the Imperium must tread carefully in dealing with these people because acting against them can be seen as acting for the ‘enemy’.
+But the Imperium must tread carefully in dealing with these people because acting against them can be seen as acting for the 'enemy'.
 And there are those who think that such groups are covertly approved by the Imperial nobility since they cause damage to historical and potentially future enemies.
 It suits the purposes of foreign diplomats to say they believe this, too.
-Note that the Zhodani Consulate has far less ‘haters’ than the Imperium or the Sword Worlders.
+Note that the Zhodani Consulate has far less 'haters' than the Imperium or the Sword Worlders.
 There are also significant tensions between the Darrians and the Sword Worlders, not least over the ownership of the Entropic